 A: We accepted all nominations per the Federal Advisory Committee Act, which does not limit nationality.
 However, it was decided that the Advisory Committee members selected to examine topics and questions to help inform the Departments’ development of the Dietary Guidelines for Americans should be U.S. citizens, as the Guidelines’ purview and implementation is only in the United States.
 We do appreciate the nominations and, if appropriate, the Committee may invite guest speakers of any nationality if the individuals bring relevant scientific expertise in any of the topic and question areas provided to them.

-A: The Advisory Committee will hold its next meeting on January 23-24, 2020, in Houston, TX.
+A: The Advisory Committee will hold its next meeting on March 12-13, 2020 in Washington, DC.
 More information about meeting registration will be provided through DietaryGuidelines.gov, once meeting registration opens, at least 15 days in advance of the meeting date.
 Upcoming meeting dates and archived materials from previous meetings can be found by visiting the Advisory Committee Meeting page.

 A: We welcome and encourage the public to participate in the Advisory Committee’s review process in two ways: (1) Submit public comments to the Advisory Committee at any point during their public comment period starting on March 12 and lasting throughout their work, expected to end in 2020.
-(2) Advisory Committee meeting 4 will include an opportunity for the public to provide oral comments to the Committee.
-People who are interested in providing oral comments will need to register.
-Meeting registration to attend the meeting and/or provide oral comments will be announced at DietaryGuidelines.gov and through our list serv.
+(2) Advisory Committee meetings 2 and 4 included an opportunity for the public to provide oral comments to the Committee.

 We encourage people to attend the meetings and follow the Committee's work at DietaryGuidelines.gov.

 A: The Advisory Committee will hold approximately five public meetings.
+Another meeting on the Advisory Committee’s scientific report is scheduled for May 11, 2020.
 All Committee meetings will be open to the public.
-Additionally, the public is encouraged to submit public comments starting on March 12, 2019, throughout the course of the Committee’s work, expected to end in 2020.
+Additionally, the public is encouraged to submit public comments starting on March 12, 2019, throughout the course of the Committee’s work, expected to end in May 2020.

 A: A charter is a document that is required by law to establish a Federal advisory committee.
 Information about the 2020 Dietary Guidelines Advisory Committee charter, including a copy of the charter, can be found at Review the Charter for the Advisory Committee.